What Is Executive Dysfunction? Sign and Symptoms of EFD

 - Complete the task in a timely way

-When a person’s executive functions fail, he or she has trouble analyzing, planning, organizing, scheduling, and completing tasks.
-People with EFD commonly lack the ability to handle frustration, start and finish tasks, recall and follow multi-step directions, stay on track, self monitor, and balance tasks (like sports and academic demands).
-Fixing the area of deficit is key to solving academic or work difficulties.
+When a person has weak executive functions in certain areas, he or she may have trouble analyzing, planning, organizing, scheduling, and completing tasks.
+People with executive dysfunction and/or ADHD commonly lack the ability to handle frustration, start and finish tasks, recall and follow multi-step directions, stay on track, self monitor, and balance tasks (like sports and academic demands).
+Remediating the area of deficit reduces academic or work difficulties.

-There are not multiple types of executive function disorder.
+There are not multiple types of executive dysfunction.

-ADHD is a cognitive disorder and a developmental impairment of executive functions – the self-management system of the brain.
-While most people with ADHD will have some executive function impairment, a lot of the symptoms of EFD mirror those of inattentive-type ADHD but go beyond the DSM criteria for ADHD.
-Like ADHD, you cannot “fix” executive functioning issues; they are a part of the physiology of the brain.
+ADHD is a biologically based disorder and a developmental impairment of executive functions – the self-management system of the brain.
+While most people with ADHD will experience many areas of executive function impairment, people can have executive dysfunction without ADHD.

 The following six clusters of executive functions tend to be impaired in individuals with ADHD: